OpenSCAD Tutorial: From Photo to Customizable 3D Model

 Step 4: Making Your First Modification

-Exercise 2: Add a Mounting Hole
+Exercise 2: Punch a Hole

 difference() {

-// Your original model code here
+// Your original model

 existing_model();